Polymorphic Coverage Types: Abstract

 \section{Abstract}

 Test input generators are an important part of property-based testing (PBT) frameworks.
 Because PBT is intended to test deep semantic and structural properties of a program, the outputs produced by these generators can be complex data structures, constrained to satisfy properties the developer believes is most relevant to testing the function of interest.
 An important feature expected of these generators is that they be capable of producing \emph{all} acceptable elements that satisfy the function's input type and generator-provided constraints.
 However, it is not readily apparent how we might validate whether a particular generator's output satisfies this \emph{coverage} requirement.
 Typically, developers must rely on manual inspection and post-mortem analysis of test runs to determine if the generator is providing sufficient coverage; these approaches are error-prone and difficult to scale as generators become more complex.
 To address this important concern, we present a new refinement type-based verification procedure for validating the coverage provided by input test generators, based on a novel interpretation of types that embeds ``\emph{must}-style'' underapproximate reasoning principles as a fundamental part of the type system.
 The types associated with expressions now capture the set of values \emph{guaranteed} to be produced by the expression, rather than the typical formulation that uses types to represent the set of values an expression \emph{may} produce.
-Beyond formalizing the notion of \emph{coverage types} in the context of a rich core language with higher-order procedures and inductive datatypes, we also present a detailed evaluation study to justify the utility of our ideas.
+We have formalized the notion of \emph{coverage types} in a rich core language that supports higher-order functions and inductive datatypes. \cbnewadding{To better support checking coverage properties of real-world test generators, we extend this type system with type and qualifier polymorphism.
+These extensions enable our system to statically verify coverage guarantees of test input generators constructed using the sort of monadic combinators found in most PBT frameworks.
+We have implemented a coverage type checker for OCaml programs based on this core calculus, and present a detailed evaluation of the utility of our ideas using a corpus of benchmarks drawn from both the PBT literature and open source projects}.